sedol1339/files/abstracts.md

     - It allows a scalable uncertainty estimation
     - We show its performance on OOD uncertainty estimation on MNIST and CIFAR10

-Athiwaratkun, B., Finzi, M., Izmailov, P., & Wilson, A. G. (2018).
+#training #ensembling Athiwaratkun, B., Finzi, M., Izmailov, P., & Wilson, A. G. (2018).
 There Are Many Consistent Explanations of Unlabeled Data: Why You Should Average. arXiv, 1806.05594.
 Retrieved from https://arxiv.org/abs/1806.05594v3

     - We discuss consistency regularization that is known to be successful in semi-supervised learning
     - We show that SGD struggles to converge to a single point on the consistency loss